thephpleague/fractal/pagination.md

 ### Laravel Pagination

-As an example, you can use Laravel's Eloquent or Query Builder method `paginate()`, to achieve the following:
+As an example, you can use Laravel's Eloquent or Query Builder method `paginate()` to achieve the following:

 ~~~ php
 use League\Fractal\Resource\Collection;